Scale-by-scale energy transfers in bubbly flows: Discussion and conclusion

 \backsection[Funding]{D. M. and V. P. acknowledge the support of the Swedish Research Council Grants No. 638-2013-9243 and No. 2016-05225.
 Nordita is partially supported by Nordforsk.
-H.N. and P. P. acknowledge support from the Department of Atomic Energy (DAE), India under Project Identification No. RTI 4007, and DST (India) Projects No. MTR/2022/000867.}
+H.N. and P. P. acknowledge support from the Department of Atomic Energy (DAE), India under Project Identification No. RTI 4007, and DST (India) Projects No. MTR/2022/000867.
+All the simulations are performed using the HPC facility at TIFR Hyderabad. }

 \backsection[Declaration of interests]{The authors report no conflict of interest.}